crobinso/osinfo-db/CONTRIBUTING.md

 > [ ] Allow commits from members who can merge to the target branch.

-This will allow committers to add `Reviewed-by:` tags to your commits, and to rebase them prior to merging.
+This will allow committers to do simple fixups to your commits, and to rebase them prior to merging.

 A Guide for Committers